pyericz/redux-lua/README.md

 ```

 ## Usage
 Here is an example of profile updating.
-To handle state changes, it is recommended to use [redux-props](https://github.com/pyericz/redux-props).
+To handle redux state changes, it is recommended to use [redux-props](https://github.com/pyericz/redux-props).
 To get more usages, please checkout [examples](https://github.com/pyericz/redux-lua/tree/master/examples).

 ### Define actions
 ```lua